datreant/datreant/README.rst

 Collect aggregated data and keep track of it, too
 -------------------------------------------------
 **Sim** objects can be gathered into arbitrary collections with **Group** objects.
-Groups can store datasets obtained from these collections, can can even contain other Groups as members.
+Groups can store datasets obtained from these collections, and can even contain other Groups as members.

 Query for simulation results instead of manually hunting for them
 -----------------------------------------------------------------